bright/new-www/content/blog/embracing-polymorphism-for-flexible-components.md

 <Button variantColor="primary" onClick={submitHandler}>Submit</Button>
 ```

 **By leveraging the Slot component, we achieve code reusability, reduced duplication of properties, and the ability to seamlessly switch between different rendering scenarios while maintaining a unified codebase**.

+However, this approach has a noticeable drawback.
+If your polymorphic component accepts props of a button, then it will pass all of them to the Slot beneath it.
+It means you can end up with an anchor with `type` or `disabled` attributes, which are not supported.
+You may consider filtering them out first to now allow that.

 ## Embrace the Power of Polymorphic Components in Your React Journey